Frequently Asked Questions about State Testing

 Q: How are passing scores determined?

-Both the recommendations from the standard-setting panel and articulation committee are forwarded to the Washington State Board of Education for review and adoption.
-Once the Board decides which recommendation to adopt, that is the performance a student must achieve in order to “meet standard” or pass the MSP, HSPE and EOC exams.
+The recommendations from the achievement level-setting panels and cross-grade review committee are forwarded to the Washington State Board of Education for review and adoption.
+Once the Board decides which recommendation to adopt, that is the performance a student must achieve in order to "meet standard" or pass the exams.

 Q: What steps are taken to make sure that the scoring of open-ended items is valid and reliable?

 A: Open-ended items are scored by professional scorers trained according to strict protocols.
 Scorers must then pass a qualifying test before being allowed to score an item or set of items.
 In addition to the training and qualifying processes, the validity and reliability of scoring are monitored throughout the time of scoring.
 Monitoring methods include double-scoring, read-behinds by scoring supervisors, and the insertion of pre-scored papers called validity papers used to monitor scorers.
 For more detailed information on item scoring, see the Technical Reports posted each year.

 Q: Is a listing of school and/or district state testing scores available?

 A: The state has an extensive website for the public to view all elements of state testing at Washington State Report Card.